kubernetes-sigs/cluster-api-provider-openstack/docs/configuration.md

 openstack keypair create [--public-key <file> | --private-key <file>] <name>
 ```

-The key pair name must be exposed as an environment variable `OPENSTACK_SSH_KEY_NAME`.
+The key pair name must be exposed as an environment variable `OPENSTACK_SSH_AUTHORIZED_KEY`.

 If you want to login to each machine by ssh,  you can [access nodes through the bastion host via SSH](#accessing-nodes-through-the-bastion-host-via-ssh).
 Otherwise you have to configure security groups.
 If `spec.managedSecurityGroups` of `OpenStackCluster` set to true, two security groups will be created and added to the instances.
 One is `k8s-cluster-${NAMESPACE}-${CLUSTER_NAME}-secgroup-controlplane`, another is `k8s-cluster-${NAMESPACE}-${CLUSTER_NAME}-secgroup-worker`.
 These security group rules include the kubeadm's [Check required ports](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#check-required-ports) so that each node can not be logged in through ssh by default.
 Please add pre-existing security group allowing ssh port to OpenStackMachineTemplate spec.
 Here is an example: